 I had been addicted to the 500 since 1961.
 Our family tradition dictated that on the morning of the race, we drew a random pool, then gathered around the radio to cheer our picks and listen to Sid Collins.
 We'd be glued to the radio on Race Day, and, as we got a little older, qualification days as well.

-I believe it was the first Monday of practice in 1973 and there were a couple of us generally hanging around the lounge in the men's dorm at Butler, being bored when someone had the brilliant idea, "Hey, let's go to the track!"
+I believe it was the first Monday of practice in 1973 and there were a few of us generally hanging around the lounge in the men's dorm at Butler, being bored when someone had the brilliant idea, "Hey, let's go to the track!"
 We all loaded into someone's car and within 20 minutes we were inside the Speedway.

 These guys were die hards, so we parked and headed immediately to what was then Tower Terrace.
 By climbing to the top row we could watch the cars all the way through the south chute and onto the backstretch.
 We also stayed really close to the entry to Gasoline Alley so we could see who was getting ready to come out to practice.
-It didn't take but a few moments and I was HOOKED.
+It took only a few moments and I was HOOKED.
 From that day on for the rest of the month, if there was the possibility of a wheel turning at the track, I was probably there or on the way there.